 Two weeks ago, I had a really good day.
-Not just a good day, a good MS Day.
-This was kind of a big deal, because for the last couple of years, almost all the fluctuations of my multiple sclerosis have been towards a worsening of symptoms; the pendulum almost never swings toward improvement anymore.
+Not just a good day, a good MS day.
+This was kind of a big deal, because for the past few years, almost all the fluctuations of my MS have been towards a worsening of symptoms; the pendulum almost never swings toward improvement anymore.
 I struggle to feel grateful for stability at the best of times, and for slower progression the rest of the time.

 But then, two weeks ago, in the gym with my awesome physiotherapist, Megan, we were both pretty surprised at how my hip flexors were performing.
 My balance seemed better than normal too.
-I’d been intending to budget my energy in anticipation of a busier than average day ahead, but suddenly felt strong enough to party like it was nine months ago, so I powered through a full workout instead.
+I’d been intending to budget my energy in anticipation of a busier than average day, but suddenly felt strong enough to party like it was nine months ago.
+I powered through a full workout instead.

 And then I didn’t.